 It is beautiful, and totally worth the trek, though.
 Just be warned that the winds up here can get intense, and come out of nowhere.
 Be careful with your camera gear.
 On my first visit here, 2 cameras took wind-powered tumbles.

 I think I actually prefer this location to Laguna de los Tres.
 There are just more available compositions here even if it’s not as obviously Patagonian.
-And, even if the weather and light aren’t great, there are things to shoot.
+And, even if the weather and light aren’t great, there are things to make images.
 There are lots of little chunks of ice that end up on the beach here that give great foreground elements to play with.
 I think it gives you more of a chance of creating a unique set of Patagonia images than any other location in El Chalten.
 And, when the weather really behaves, you have “Torre” just beautifully back-dropping it all.

 Lago del Desierto

 Personally, I don’t think Lago del Desierto is that great a photography location.
 However, just before you reach the lake, you’ll come across a bridge and some wandering rivers.
 This is a phenomenal spot.
 And, because it’s outside of the national park, you can fly drones here which is great.

 I gave myself a photo challenge when we came to this spot last year.
 I wanted to see how many locations I could photograph in one evening.
 The video of that is below.